LLNL/sundials/doc/arkode/guide/source/Usage/Skeleton.rst

 #.
 Free solver memory

-   Call :c:func:`ARKStepFree()` to free the memory allocated for the ARKStep module (and any nonlinear solver module).
+   Call :c:func:`ARKodeFree()` to free the memory allocated for the ARKODE module (and any nonlinear solver module).

 #.
 Free linear solver and matrix memory